Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Discussion and conclusion

-Bell took his theorem to imply that nonlocality was an unavoidable feature of any model of quantum mechanics, and thus that the main objection made against his favoured Bohmian mechanics (that it was nonlocal) was unfounded.
-Bell was adamant in stressing that his concept of locality was quite distinct from the concept of signal locality.
-In fact, he rejected the importance of the concept of signal locality, as he understood that it was hard to talk about it without using anthropocentric terms like `information' and `controllability': \begin{quote} \textquotedbl{}Suppose we are finally obliged to accept the existence of these correlations at long range {[}...{]}.
+Bell was adamant in stressing that his concept of locality was distinct from the concept of signal locality.
+In fact, he rejected the importance of the concept of signal locality, as he understood that it was hard to talk about it without using apparently anthropocentric terms like `information' and `controllability': \begin{quote} \textquotedbl{}Suppose we are finally obliged to accept the existence of these correlations at long range {[}...{]}.
 Can \emph{we} then signal faster than light?
 To answer this we need at least a schematic theory of what \emph{we} can do, a fragment of a theory of human beings.
 Suppose we can control variables like $a$ and $b$ above, but not those like $A$ and $B$.
 I do not quite know what `like' means here, but suppose the beables somehow fall into two classes, `controllables' and `uncontrollables'.
-The latter are no use for \emph{sending} signals, but can be used for \emph{reception.}\textquotedbl{} --- \cite{Bell1987}, pg.60. \end{quote} But he rejects the idea that signal locality could be taken as the fundamental limitation imposed by relativity: \begin{quote} \textquotedbl{}Do we have to fall back on `no signalling faster than light' as the expression of the fundamental causal structure of contemporary theoretical physics?
+The latter are no use for \emph{sending} signals, but can be used for \emph{reception.}\textquotedbl{} \citep{Bell1976}. \end{quote} And he rejects the idea that signal locality could be taken as the fundamental limitation imposed by relativity: \begin{quote} \textquotedbl{}Do we have to fall back on `no signalling faster than light' as the expression of the fundamental causal structure of contemporary theoretical physics?
 That is hard for me to accept.
 For one thing we have lost the idea that correlations can be explained, or at least this idea awaits reformulation.
 More importantly, the `no signalling...' notion rests on concepts which are desperately vague, or vaguely applicable.
-The assertion that `we cannot signal faster than light' immediately provokes the question: \begin{quote} Who do we think \emph{we }are? \end{quote} \emph{We} who can make `measurements', \emph{we} who can manipulate `external fields', \emph{we }who can signal at all, even if not faster than light?
-Do \emph{we} include chemists, or only physicists, plants, or only animals, pocket calculators, or only mainframe computers?\textquotedbl{} ---\cite{Bell1987}, pg.245. \end{quote} I believe Bell is right in that we cannot define signal locality without referring to epistemological concepts.
-We do need to know which variables are knowable or not, and which variables are controllable or not.
-I would however disagree that there needs to be anything anthropocentric in those definitions.
-I see no fundamental difficulty in talking about machines ``knowing'' and ``controlling'' the variables defined in the previous section.
-Physicists primed in modern quantum information theory (which wasn't the case with Bell) would tend to have less objections to employing those concepts.
-Since locality (and local causality) imply signal locality, then even if Bell was right and signal locality is not the fundamental concept required of relativity (but one of those stronger concepts), it is certainly a rather uncontroversial consequence of it, once the conceptual qualms pointed out by Bell are sorted, and thus its implications should be pursued.
-In fact, signal locality has attracted much attention in the quantum information literature recently, since Popescu and Rohrlich \cite{Popescu1994b} showed that there are ``stronger-than-quantum'' correlations compatible with signal locality.
+The assertion that `we cannot signal faster than light' immediately provokes the question: \begin{quote} Who do we think \emph{we} are? \end{quote} \emph{We} who can make `measurements', \emph{we} who can manipulate `external fields', \emph{we }who can signal at all, even if not faster than light?
+Do \emph{we} include chemists, or only physicists, plants, or only animals, pocket calculators, or only mainframe computers?\textquotedbl{} \cite{Bell1990}. \end{quote} Bell is right in that we cannot define signal locality without referring to operational or epistemic concepts, but we find this situation more acceptable than Bell did.
+The reason is that `information' and thus `signal' \emph{are} themselves operational concepts.
+We do indeed need to know which variables are controllable, and which variables are knowable, in order to define signal locality.
+However, while ``controllable'' and ``knowable'' may be as philosophically problematic as ``information'', they are also just as pragmatically clear and useful.
+Besides, the use of these terms does not need to imply an anthropocentric view of physics as he seemed to be worried in the passage above.
+There seems to be no fundamental difficulty in talking about, say, \emph{machines} ``knowing'' or ``controlling'' the variables defined in the previous section.